zlig/masters-thesis/README.md

 - Predict Statistical Anomalies and Events from a Timeseries Dataset
 - Comparison of statistical analysis performance model with modern neural network to measure improvements and reduce false positive
 - On reception of an alert, identify related standard operating procedure within a SOP database using NLP
+- Service to submit a map and receive annotated GeoTIFF document with layers showing identified patterns (road, fields, border..etc)

 ## Presentation
 * Slides